tokland/shoogle/README.md

 ## Feedback

 * Issues: Please open issues only to report bugs of the package.
-If you have problems regarding how to use the API itself (what authentication files to use, how to create them, how to build the parameters, quotas management, etc), use the [Google Forums](https://developers.google.com/groups/) or [StackOverflow](http://stackoverflow.com/questions/tagged/google-api) instead.
+If you have problems regarding how to use the API itself (what auth is required, how to create those auth files, how to build the request parameters, quotas management, etc), use the [Google Forums](https://developers.google.com/groups/) or [StackOverflow](http://stackoverflow.com/questions/tagged/google-api).

 * [Want to donate?](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=pyarnau%40gmail%2ecom&lc=US&item_name=youtube%2dupload&no_note=0&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHostedGuest)